 - The Research and Scholarship Committee (RSC) provides the Division of Research recommendations and policies on issues affecting the research community.

-- The Committees for Protection of Human Subjects (CPHS) is responsible for safeguarding of the rights and welfare of all persons participating in research projects.
+- The Institutional Review Boards (IRBs) are responsible for safeguarding the rights and welfare of all human subjects participating in research projects.

 - The Institutional Animal Care and Use Committee (IACUC) assures that animal research conducted at the University of Houston remains within full compliance with federal, state and local regulations and institutional policies.